Home » News » How to Read the Japanese Candles

 III.
 Candle shadow

 The shadow of the candle is the part where the price moves but cannot be sustained.
-The candlestick shows strong buying/selling pressure when it is relatively large in size and completely on one side.
+The candlestick shows strong buying/selling pressure when it is relatively large and completely on one side.

 Lots of candles